 As a graduate of Boston public schools, Harvard College, Harvard Kennedy School of Government, and Georgetown Law, she has always been motivated by social justice.
 She started community organizing at the age of 17 and has led successful campaigns that resulted in the introduction of the Ethnic Studies minor at Harvard University as well as the establishment of a new mental health center at Georgetown Law.
 Since launching QB Strategies, Quinnie has devoted her time towards building a consultancy and network of leaders who believe in systems change, the power of technology for social impact, and unconventional ways to promote access to justice and equality.
 Quinnie is a member of the bar in Massachusetts and Washington DC.

-Stephen Matheson is the former president of the Board of Directors of the Humanist Chaplaincy at Harvard He is a biologist, Bardolator, beer lover, bicyclist, and baseball fan.
-He works in Cambridge as a scientific editor.
-Originally from Arizona, he is happily at home in Cambridge where he lives with Susan and a couple of their four amazing kids.
+Stephen Matheson is a former president of the Board of Directors of the Humanist Chaplaincy at Harvard & MIT.
+He is a biologist, Bardolator, beer lover, bicyclist, and baseball fan.
+He works in non-profit scientific publishing at the Public Library of Science (PLOS) and lives in Tucson, Arizona.

 Jeffrey Miller has been a member of the Humanist community at Harvard since 2001.
 He graduated with an A.B in Economics at Harvard.
 He currently works as a private equity investor and has prior experience in investment banking and strategy consulting.
 He also participates in fundraising activities for the Broad Institute in Cambridge.
 Jeff and his wife Katie have two young children and three pets, and are passionate about science, humanism, and animal rescue.